 - Explore mechanisms to encourage neighborhood shopping center revitalization and explore additional zoning and uses.

 Stewardship of Infrastructure

-Rockville maintains and enhances existing city infrastructure (i.e. roads, bridges, water and sewer systems, buildings, fleet, amenities, etc.), and while planning for future needs, makes fiscally sound decisions for the long term health of the city.
-The city strives to be an environmentally sustainable community that preserves its green spaces and continually reevaluates ways to reduce its environmental footprint.
+Rockville maintains and enhances existing City infrastructure (i.e. roads, bridges, water and sewer systems, buildings, fleet, amenities, etc.), while planning for future needs, and making fiscally sound decisions for the long-term health of the City.
+The city strives to be an environmentally sustainable community that preserves its green spaces and continually reevaluates ways to reduce its environmental footprints.